 How does intelligent automation do this?
-By integrating data from multiple disparate systems, bots can transfer the information from one application to another and make data accessible and available in one convenient place.
+By integrating data from multiple disparate systems, bots can transfer information from one application to another and make data accessible and available in one convenient place.
 This saves clinicians from having to manually transfer data from one system into another system or make requests and wait for information from other departments.
 With all the patient data at their fingertips, doctors, nurses, and other caregivers can make more informed treatment decisions.

 Working hand in hand with claims processing automation is billing payment automation.
 Intelligent automation can help healthcare providers get reimbursed from insurance companies faster and with less hassle.
 Traditionally, to be reimbursed for services, providers had to jump through hoops—providing a variety of data that included patients’ medical histories, diagnostic codes, and other data from disparate systems.
-Intelligent automation can automate the extracting and aggregation of data and get it into the correct format for claim submission with much fewer errors.
+Intelligent automation can automate the extraction and aggregation of data and get it into the correct format for claim submission with much fewer errors.

 Compliance is always top of mind at healthcare companies.
 Making sure they are in line with all regulatory requirements, especially regarding health information, is important for legal, regulatory, reputational, and financial reasons.
 Intelligent automation can incorporate role-based access controls to ensure that no unauthorized person can access patient data.
 In addition, because of the detailed, granular data collected by intelligent bots, it’s easy to comply with audits and requests for specific data or reports.

 Missed appointments add up to a significant loss of income annually.
-By deploying intelligent bots to help with appointment scheduling and patient reminders, healthcare providers can eliminate some of healthcare administrators’ biggest headaches: manual phone-answering and data entry, as well as coping with no-shows.
+By deploying intelligent bots to help with appointment scheduling and patient reminders, healthcare providers can eliminate some of healthcare administrators’ biggest headaches: manual phone answering and data entry, as well as coping with no-shows.

 Rx for organizations